* * * Bonus Material: Target Market Analysis Tool * * *

 You already have systems.
 Business owners can have systems written out in an operations manual.
 Or they have systems in their head that they intend to implement in their business.
 There are even systems that you are following that you are not even aware of that are getting you your current results.

-Identify what systems needs to change in order to incorporate your target market.
+Identify what systems need to change in order to incorporate your target market.
 This could be your marketing system, your service system or your pricing system.

 This is the key step to success!